 – Interestingly, the sunburn process starts setting in before it’s even visible to the naked eye; the first effects may not show up for several hours.

 – Blisters related to sunburn could take hours to days to develop.

 – It could take a full 24 hours for a sunburn’s full effects to surface.

-It’s always best to avoid a sunburn in the first place.
+It’s always best to avoid sunburn in the first place.
 However, we shouldn’t completely stay away from the sun.
 Usually, 10 minutes per day is all someone needs to get sufficient vitamin D. When suffering from a sunburn, your body is desperate for moisture, so try to speed up the process by “moisturizing” from the inside out with lots of water and eating foods with high water content.
 If after a long summer day, you’ve spent too much time in the sun, applying a soothing, cooling cream can help calm the inflammation and make it feel much better.

-We have an all-natural Soothing Aloe Peppermint Cream!
+I have an all-natural Soothing Aloe Peppermint Cream!

 All the ingredients in my Soothing Aloe Body Lotion are designed to help with sunburn relief:

 - Aloe Vera: anti-inflammatory, full of vitamins and minerals, soothing and cooling, with lightweight moisture